 How To Sew Your Peplum Summer Top

 I will strongly suggest you make a muslin before cutting your fashion fabric.
 Choose a size leaving at least 1 1/4″ (3cm) of ease allowance.
 Please take note that there is no sewing allowance applied in the pattern.
-Add as much as you would like, my suggestions is that if you are using a fabric that ravels easy use a seam allowance that is 5/8″ (1.5cm).
+Add as much as you would like, my suggestion is that if you are using a fabric that ravels easy use a seam allowance that is 5/8″ (1.5cm).
 For any other fabric use a 3/8″ (1cm).

 Normally you would sew the darts, the two backs, sew the zipper, then sew the front and back together.
 But, the zipper is ending two inches after the waist and into the peplum which means we need to sew the zipper after sewing the peplum to the top.